SEPTIC SYSTEM EVALUATIONS

 - Beyond performing the evaluation of the system I feel it is important to also educate my clients about basic system maintenance and some of the things that can be done, both inside and outside of the home to promote system longevity.

-- All grading criteria and evaluation methodology used to perform the evaluation are from the Granite State Designers & Installers Association’s (GSDI) Septic Evaluator Program.
-I am a member of GSDI and a Granite State Septic System Certified Evaluator (#151.)
+- All grading criteria and evaluation methodology used to perform the evaluation are from the Granite State Onsite Wastewater Association’s (GSOWA) Septic Evaluator Program.
+I am a member of GSOWA and a Granite State Septic System Certified Evaluator (#151.)